 A key part of the DOE Fuel Cell Technologies' (FCT) Program Portfolio is Hydrogen Fuel R&D which focuses on materials research and technology development to address key challenges to hydrogen production, delivery, and storage; and to enable low cost, carbon-free hydrogen fuels from diverse renewable pathways.
 The production research efforts in this portfolio encompass small-scale hydrogen production up to large-scale centralized production.
 [1] The widespread use of hydrogen for transportation and stationary power will require cost effective and energy efficient hydrogen production and delivery technologies and pathways.
-Previous DOE R&D has focused on distributed hydrogen production at forecourt fueling stations (1,500 kg H2/day production) and central hydrogen production from renewable resources (facilities production of hydrogen from renewable resources has not received as much attention.
+Previous DOE R&D has focused on distributed hydrogen production from renewable resources (facilities producing >30,000 kg H2/day) with promising results.
+[2] Small to medium scale distributed production of hydrogen from renewable resources has not received as much attention.